Categories

 • Educational lessons for use in schools

-If you have 3-D printing, 3-D design, large-format CNC (4×8 foot), or low-voltage lighting needs, send us an inquiry and we’ll get back to you quickly.
+If you have 3-D printing, 3-D design, large-format CNC (4×8 foot), or low-voltage LED lighting needs, send us an inquiry and we’ll get back to you quickly.
 Not sure if we can help you?
 Drop us a line with your needs and we’ll figure out what we can do or point you in the right direction.

 We use and support Open Source hardware, software, principles, and methods whenever we can.